Lego Coin (LEGO) Trading 17.3% Lower This Week

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Lego Coin was first traded on April 20th, 2022.
+Lego Coin’s genesis date was April 20th, 2022.
 Lego Coin’s total supply is 100,000,000,000,000 tokens.
-The official website for Lego Coin is www.legocoinlive.com.
 Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.
+Lego Coin’s official website is www.legocoinlive.com.

 [Telegram](https://t.me/LegoCoinLive)